Modified Adjusted Gross Income (MAGI)

 What is Modified Adjusted Gross Income Used for Under ObamaCare?

-Figuring out if you will owe the Shared Responsibility Payment.
-If your Gross Income (Not MAGI) is below the filing threshold, you don’t have to make a Shared Responsibility Payment.
-That being said, some assistance programs use MAGI, so even if you won’t file, it’s worth understanding.
+Figuring Out if You Owe the Shared Responsibility Payment: If your gross income is below the filing threshold, you won’t need to pay the Shared Responsibility Payment.
+However, some assistance programs still rely on MAGI, so understanding it is useful even if you’re not required to file.

 Why Does MAGI Matter?